 Free wine when you dine at eligible restaurants

-If you dine at one of Citibank’s Dining Program partner restaurants and pay using your Visa debit card, you will receive a free bottle of wine.
+If you dine at one of Citibank’s Dining Program partner restaurants and pay using your Debit MasterCard, you will receive a free bottle of wine.

 $0 minimum opening balance